Gotti27/gotti27.github.io/_pages/about.md

 ### TL;DR

-I'm finishing a M.Sc. degree in Computer Science at Ca' Foscari University of Venice, focusing on Computer Vision, 3D Reconstruction, Machine Learning and Software Architectures.
+I've graduated with M.Sc. degree in Computer Science at Ca' Foscari University of Venice, focusing on Computer Vision, 3D Reconstruction, Machine Learning and Software Architectures.
 Self-hosting and GNU/Linux enthusiast.

 Links: